drakesong/unity_games/README.md

 # Unity Games

 ###### Description:
-Learning how to use Unity and C# through creating games as taught by an online course on Udemy.
+Learning how to use Unity 4, Unity 5, and C# through creating games.

 ###### Games:
 1. Number Wizard